Listen to Me (June 2025)

 Kathleen Turner plays Gertrude Stein in Listen to Me written by Gertrude Stein in 1936, inspired by the circus spectacles Stein saw as a child.

-Directed by David Kaplan, live horses and an ensemble of dressage riders and actors (including Brenda Currin as Alice B. Toklas and Lou Liberatore as Picasso) embody Stein’s words at the FITS Theatre Festival in Sibiu, Romania June 26 and 27, 2025.
+Directed by David Kaplan, with equestrian choreography by Patricia Norcia, live horses and an ensemble of dressage riders and actors (including Brenda Currin as Alice B. Toklas and Lou Liberatore as Picasso) embody Stein’s words.

 In Stein’s text “Sweet William” is in love with “his Lillian,” but struggles to express himself, counting his syllables over and over.
 In Kaplan’s staging of Listen to Me, “Sweet William” is an avatar of William Shakespeare.
 Lillian is Sweet William’s muse who entices him to follow her.
 “What is a genius?”
 Stein asks repeatedly, aligning herself and Sweet William —or any genius— in the circuitous process of pursuing their vision within the form of a play.